openshift-fluxv2-poc/platform-team/README.md

 Here's a Flux multi-tenancy demo for OpenShift.
 This work has been derived from the original Flux multi-tenancy example, which can be found [here](https://github.com/fluxcd/flux2-multi-tenancy).
 A nice thing of the demo in this repo is that we will use only **Web UI of OpenShift** to install Flux and bootstrap the demo.
 Yes - as a Cluster-Admin user, you can up and running a GitOps system by just clicking.
 You click to install Flux via OperatorHub, then you click to import one of the follwoing snippets into your cluster, and your multi-tenant GitOps system will be ready to use in minutes.

 Persona: **Alice** is an OpenShift Cluster-Admin.
-She'd like to use Flux in an OpenShift-ish way via its Web UI by
+She'd like to setup multi-tenancy environments using Flux in an OpenShift-ish way via its Web UI by

   1. Installing **Flux** via OperatorHub
   2. Installing **Gatekeeper** via OperatorHub